 Reduction gear type: one or more gears mesh with the steering drum to move the helical core of the steering cable.
 This original rotary design (which include the Big-T and Safe-T helms) is still best in terms of strength and efficiency, since there are usually only two gears.
 These helms have the drawback of requiring a fairly large round assembly behind the dash, since the steering shaft is located outside the cable drum, so they often cannot be installed in smaller, more crowded dashboards.

 Planetary gear type: This alternative style uses three or more gears that mesh internally with the cable drum to move the core of the steering cable.
-The Safe-T II design takes up the least possible space behind the dash, so it’s recommended for boats with small dashboards, or with instruments clustered around the wheel.
+The Safe-T II design from Seastar, or the similar Rotech T71FC helm from Uflex, takes up the least possible space behind the dash, so it’s recommended for boats with small dashboards, or with instruments clustered around the wheel.
 Drawbacks include many wear points and more accumulated backlash (free play or “slop”) from four or more gears meshing (compared with two typically found in reduction gear helms).
 They fit outboards up to V-4 size only.

 The rack and pinion helm includes a pinion gear fitted directly on the steering shaft that engages a rack gear in a tubular housing.
 Rack steering is the most efficient mechanical system for moving the cable, but its drawback is its width.
 Rack steering requires a long rack housing that can’t fit behind many dashboards.
 Although a rack and pinion helm can be installed at several different angles in relation to the dash surface, using 10° or 20° wedge kits mounted under the bezel (the mounting bracket and trim ring), rack helms have less mounting flexibility than rotary helms.